-Do you have dry, cracked, splitting fingernails during the winter months?
+Do you have dry, cracked, splitting brittle fingernails during the winter months?

 Have you tried several methods to fix your dry nails with little success?